Padma Seshadri Bala Bhavan: History

 The PSBB School in Chennai was established in 1958 by a group of housewives of the Nungambakkam Ladies Recreation Club.
 There were 13 students in a thatched shed on the terrace of the residence of the dean and director of the school, Mrs. Y. G. Parthasarathy.
 The land was donated by the family of the famous Table Tennis Player, Venugopal Chandrasekhar.
 At the time, the school did not have many facilities.
 Today, the school has 5 branches (including PSBB Millennium) with over 8,000 students and 500 staff.

 The school was started with the vision of providing children with an Indianised version of education, one that would promote knowledge of Sanskrit shlokas, music, dance and reflect the Indian tradition.

 In 1959, one year after its inception, the school shifted to a campus of its own at the present premises in Nungambakkam.
 It followed the Madras Matriculation System unit of Madras University.
 As the school grew, the need to extend its branches arose and thus emerged the T. P. Road Junior School in 1971, as an annex to the school in Nungambakkam.
 In 1978, the school was affiliated to the Central Board of Secondary Educations, New Delhi.

 In 1976 another branch of the PSBB School, affiliated to the Central Board of Secondary Education, was started in a residential area of K. K. Nagar with 5 acre surroundings.
-The K. K. Nagar branch has seen forty eight batches pass out.
-PSBB adopted the shift system in the 1970s and 1980s to satisfy the growing demands of the residents of the city.
-PSBB has been visited by (former) President of India A. P. J. Abdul Kalam.
 The K. K. Nagar branch is one of its biggest schools in the city.

 In 2010, Mrs.Y.G.
 Parthasarathy, Dean of the PSBB Schools, received the Padma Shri in Education and Literature from the Government of India.

 In 2012–2013, the PSBB group of schools was ranked first in the South zone and came third in India under the Day Schools Category as per the EducationWorld – C Fore Survey 2011.

 Mrs. Y.G.
 Parthasarathy died on 6 August 2019.